Ridhwana/rails/guides/source/active_record_callbacks.md

 #### Validation Callbacks

 Validation callbacks are triggered by the `valid?` method.
-They are called before and after the validation phase.
+They can be called before and after the validation phase.

 ```ruby